Step One – Secure your place

 If you need to make an immigration application, we recommend that you start to think about your application four months before your course is due to start.
 You may need time to obtain the required documents and it may take the UK visa application centre in your region some time to issue you with a visa or entry clearance.
 You can find up-to-date statistics for the visa application centre in your region on the UK Visas website.

 Please note that most visa application centres get much busier and can be subject to delays in July, August and September.
-We recommend that you make you application as early as possible.
+We recommend that you make your application as early as possible.
 Please note that it is not possible to submit your application more than three months before your course is due to start.

 If you apply for Tier 4 (General) Student immigration permission and are granted immigration permission, which is valid for more than six months, you will be issued with a single use Entry Clearance Sticker, which is valid for 30 days.
-You must travel to the UK within this 30 day period.
+You must travel to the UK during this 30 day period.

 You will also be given a letter of decision which details the conditions and length of your immigration permission.